eloypnd/dotbox/google-apps-script/fetch-github-stats/README.md

 If the process was done correctly you are authenticated now with Github API and you ca start fetching repositries data.

+#### Add function trigger

+We need to setup a trigger to run our `onEditCell` function each time a cell is edited on the Spreadsheet.

+- Go to `Edit > Current project's triggers`
+- Click on `Add a new trigger`
+- In the 1st dropdown choose `onEditCell`
+- In the 2nd dropdown choose `From Spreadsheet`
+- In the 3rd dropdown choose `onEdit`
+- Click `Save` and you are done :)

 ## Usage

 Simply paste a Github HTTP URL in the first column of any row.
 Wait for the script to fetch the data and fill the rest of the columns.